kevinchu-mexiporc/Intro-to-IM/finalProject/journal.md

 (2022/05/10)
 This is the update for yesterday.
 I worked on the hardwares for an amount of time to connect two servo motors together, to connect the IR distance sensors to the device, and to connect all the wires and circuits.
 I was trying to debugging the servo motors I was using and found out they were actually continuous rotation motors, which I could not assign specific angle or turning speed to them.
 To fix the problem, I ended up using the micro servos from the kit, which are able to write to specific positions.
 Also, the mapping of distance reading to the angle of the servo motors ended up to be too sensitive, which is not what I imagined in my head.
 So, to make the servo motors to turn in a more calming way, I made the positions of the motors to change in a small amount whenever the detected distance is too close.
 Another problem I am facing now is that two out of four sensors are not giving very stable feedbacks, which I guess might due to the fact that I am powering the system with my Arduino, which I will try to fix with supplying the power from the external source.

+Search on sensors and motors
+external power source
+capacitor